-Fertel: First of all, we think that they’ll be able to finish the safety evaluation report, which we expect will demonstrate that Yucca Mountain, at least from the staff standpoint, is safe.
+Fertel: First of all, on the court decision, we think that the NRC will eventually tell everybody if they are going to go forward.
+We think that they’ll be able to finish the safety evaluation report, which we expect will demonstrate that Yucca Mountain, at least from the staff standpoint, is safe.
 We’re not sure they’ll get money to do very much more because of Senator (Harry) Reid, so I’m not sure how much movement we’ll see on that.
-From the waste standpoint, part of the blessing and the curse for us is we manage the waste so safely and securely at our sites that-quote-there’s no crises-unquote-and that’s why the government can steal $30 billion and not fulfill its obligation.
+From the waste standpoint, part of the blessing and the curse for us is we manage the waste so safely and securely at our sites that quote, unquote, “there’s no crises,” and that’s why the government can steal $30 billion and not fulfill its obligation.
 And there won’t be any crisis because we will continue to do that.
 To your question of how does it hurt us competitively, it hurts us a little bit because we’re paying for it, but that’s only part of the issue.
 The issue is everybody else should be paying for what they should be paying for.
-So, we would like to see all costs fairly internalized for everybody, and we would like to see our waste program go forward, but, fundamentally, we’re in it for the long haul.
+So, we would like to see all costs fairly internalized for everybody, and we would like to see our waste program go forward.
+But, fundamentally, we’re in it for the long haul.

 PE: What is the status of the mPower small modular reactors and the SMR project at the Clinch River plant site?

 Zwetolitz: We’ve been in the design phase for the SMR for a number of years.
 We are looking for a goal of next year to have our design certification application being submitted to the NRC sometime in the late part of 2014.
 And then in 2015, working with TVA, we hope to have a construction permit application submitted at that time.
-So, it’ll take a number of years going through the NRC process to support that, so design is going on to support the DCA, we have detailed design going to continue after that.
-All of that converging around 2018 or 2019 to have a design certification document in hand, and all of that in support of a goal of having two SMR mPower units running at Clinch River in the 2021 timeframe.
+It will take a number of years going through the NRC process to support that, so design is going on to support the DCA, we have detailed design going to continue after that.
+All that converging around 2018 or 2019 to have design certification document in hand and all of that in support of a goal of having two SMR mPower units running at Clinch River in the 2021 timeframe.
 We have the agreement with the Department of Energy in terms of the funding opportunity, which we were awarded, so that’s already underway.
 We had a recent increase in the amount that has been provided under that agreement.
-We look at this as an excellent opportunity to work with the federal government to develop U.S. technology that’s going to be, we think, a game changer in the nuclear industry.
+We look at this as an excellent opportunity to work with the federal government to develop U.S. technology that’s going to be a game changer in the nuclear industry.

 PE: Entergy recently said that the power market was partially to blame for the closing of the Vermont Yankee plant.
 Do you feel that the markets are having a negative impact on U.S. nuclear?
 What can be done to change that?